kang-cao-corgi/coj/notes.md

 ### 1. Definition
 1. Encountering God, kissing the hand of God
     - [Ge32:29-30](https://www.blueletterbible.org/niv/gen/32/29/s_32029)
-    - to worship (greek: to fall at another's feet, to prostratem kneel, to meet with God closely)
+    - to worship (Greek (proskuneo): to fall at another's feet, to prostrate kneel, to meet with God closely)
     - to fall &rarr; to surrender

 1. Service is carrying our one's duty